 “No, no, why asylum?”

 He signed several papers and was kept in the station until approximately 9 am.
 From the police station, he was driven to a border police station.
-After signing further papers at the Slovenian side, he was transferred to Croatia.
+After signing further papers on the Slovenian side, he was transferred to Croatian authorities.

 Eventually, he was brought to a police van.
 The driver drove fast and the respondent was falling from one side to the other.
 There was no window in the backspace which made it impossible for him to orientate himself.
 They switched the cold ventilation on inside the van and the respondent in his wet clothes was very cold.